hantsy/jakartaee11-sandbox/docs/jpa.md

 	.property(PersistenceConfiguration.JDBC_USER, "sa");
 ```

-You can create the `EntityManagerFactory` like this.
+You can create the `EntityManagerFactory` using `PersistenceConfiguration.createEntityManagerFactory` method.

 ```java
 var emf = configuration.createEntityManagerFactory();
 ```

-Or
+Or using `Persistence.createEntityManagerFactory(PersistenceConfiguration configuration)`.

 ```java